 The RoboDK Add-In for Fusion is free if you have a RoboDK license.

-If you have already installed Autodesk Fusion 360 and RoboDK you may already have the RoboDK Add-In for Fusion ready.
+If you have already installed Autodesk Fusion 360 and RoboDK you may already have the RoboDK Add-In for Fusion installed and ready.
 The RoboDK Add-In for Fusion 360 should be visible in the Toolbar.

 The default RoboDK toolbar for Autodesk Fusion 360 includes a dedicated toolbar for RoboDK with 7 commands for CAD and CAM purposes.